transmitterdan/BatchUTILS/README.md

 # BatchUTILS
 Windows batch files I use to make building OpenCPN and other things easier.

+I put all of these files in a folder that is on my PATH.

 Osetup.bat - Called by C:\Program Files (x86)\Microsoft Visual Studio 14.0\Common7\Tools\VsDevCmd.bat to add other utilities to the PATH.
              Edit the VsDevCmd.bat file in administrator mode.
-Don't use Osetup as it is but rather change it to match where your programming utilities are installed.
+Don't use Osetup.bat as it is but rather change it to match where your programming utilities are installed.

 build.bat - Builds release version of OpenCPN from the VS command prompt.
 Optionally will create an installer package.